ionixjunior/ionixjunior.dev/src/content/en/posts/2012-07-05-configuring-sql-server-connection-with-odbc-driver-in-zend-framework.md

 tags = ["zend"]
 +++

-<p class="intro"><span class="dropcap">M</span>any Web Developers who work with websites or systems development use MySQL or PostgreSQL as their database, and in a project I developed, it was no different - I opted for MySQL.</p>
+Many Web Developers who work with websites or systems development use MySQL or PostgreSQL as their database, and in a project I developed, it was no different - I opted for MySQL.

 However, during the project, the need arose to switch to using SQL Server.
 That's when I was delighted to take advantage of the facilities that an ORM provides in terms of abstraction, in this case, I was using Doctrine 1.